davidbraginsky/davidbraginsky/README.md

 Hi there 👋

-I am a frontend developer currently working at Gridnine Systems.
+I am a frontend developer currently working at Gelarm.

 ## Languages & Tools